Samsung's New HBM2 Memory Thinks for Itself: 1.2 TFLOPS of Embedded Processing Power

-Samsung announced today that its new HBM2-based memory has in-built processing courtesy of an integrated AI processor that can push out (up to) 1.2 TFLOPS of embedded computing power.
+Today, Samsung announced that its new HBM2-based memory has an integrated AI processor that can push out (up to) 1.2 TFLOPS of embedded computing power, allowing the memory chip itself to perform operations that are usually reserved for CPUs, GPUs, ASICs, or FPGAs.

 The new HBM-PIM (processing-in-memory) chips inject an AI engine inside each memory bank, thus offloading processing operations to the HBM itself.
-The new class of memory is designed to alleviate the burden of moving data between memory and processors, which often requires more power consumption and time than the actual compute operations.
+The new class of memory is designed to alleviate the burden of moving data between memory and processors, which is often more expensive in terms of power consumption and time than the actual compute operations.

 Samsung says that, when applied to its existing HBM2 Aquabolt memory, the tech can deliver twice the system performance while reducing energy consumption by more than 70%.
-The company also claims that the new memory doesn't require any changes to software or hardware, including the memory controllers, thus enabling a faster time to market for early adopters.
+The company also claims that the new memory doesn't require any software or hardware changes (including to the memory controllers), thus enabling a faster time to market for early adopters.

-Samsung says the memory is already under trials in AI accelerators with leading AI solutions providers, and the company expects that all validations will be completed in the first half of this year, marking a speedy path to market.
+Samsung says the memory is already under trials in AI accelerators with leading AI solutions providers.
+The company expects all validations to be completed in the first half of this year, marking a speedy path to market.

 Samsung presented the finer details of its new memory architecture during the International Solid-State Circuits Virtual Conference (ISSCC) this week.

-As you can see in the slides above, the new memory has an embedded Programmable Computing Unit (PCU), which runs at 300 MHz, embedded into each memory bank.
-This unit is controlled via conventional memory commands from the host to enable in-DRAM computations.
+As you can see in the slides above, each memory bank has an embedded Programmable Computing Unit (PCU) that runs at 300 MHz.
+This unit is controlled via conventional memory commands from the host to enable in-DRAM processing, and it can execute various FP16 computations.
+The memory can also operate in either standard mode, meaning it operates as normal HBM2, or in FIM mode for in-memory data processing.

+Naturally, making room for the PCU units reduces memory capacity — each PCU-equipped memory die has half the capacity (4Gb) per die compared to a standard 8Gb HBM2 die.
+To help defray that issue, Samsung employs 6GB stacks by combining four 4Gb die with PCUs with four 8Gb dies without PCUs (as opposed to an 8GB stack with normal HBM2).

+Notably, the paper and slides above refer to the tech as Function-In Memory DRAM (FIMDRAM), but that was an internal codename for the technology that now carries the HBM-PIM brand name.
+Samsung's examples are based on a 20nm prototype chip that achieves 2.4 Gbps of throughput per pin without increasing power consumption.

 The paper describes the underlying tech as "Function-In Memory DRAM (FIMDRAM) that integrates a 16-wide single-instruction multiple-data engine within the memory banks and that exploits bank-level parallelism to provide 4× higher processing bandwidth than an off-chip memory solution.
 Second, we show techniques that do not require any modification to conventional memory controllers and their command protocols, which make FIMDRAM more practical for quick industry adoption."